krrish105/color-generator/README.md

 Color Generator Website allows the user to search for a specific color using hex code/rgb/rgba/hsl/hsla values or color name and get all the tint, shade and base value of the color by the weight of 10.

+This project was built for the final project of CS50x, Introduction To Computer Science.

 ## Table of contents

 - [Overview](#overview)